Retatrutide

 Commonly 2–5 months depending on progression.

-9. What patients should avoid GLP-1 R?
+9. What patients should avoid Retatrutide?

 Patients with diagnosed pancreatitis risk or severe GI complications.